AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 1. Select the dates.

 1. Click **Execute**.
 Upon successful execution, all courses or Learning Paths that are priced, will be moved to Adobe Commerce.
-The learner can then buy the course from Learning Manager.&nbsp;
+The learner can then buy the course from Learning Manager.

-## Native Learning Manager with Adobe Commerce&nbsp;
+## Native Learning Manager with Adobe Commerce

-### Learner&nbsp;
+### Learner

 As a learner, you must be logged in to buy a course, certificate, or a Learning Path.

 To purchase the course, click Buy now.
 You are redirected to Adobe Commerce to complete the purchase.
-Once the payment is successful, you can see a message that prompts you to return to Learning Manager and start the course.&nbsp;You must also log in to Adobe Commerce separately to complete the purchase.
+Once the payment is successful, you can see a message that prompts you to return to Learning Manager and start the course.
+You must also log in to Adobe Commerce separately to complete the purchase.

 When you purchase a Course, Certificate, or Learning Path from ALM Native or AEM, you get emails from ALM as well as Adobe Commerce.

 In addition, you can enable/disable emails from Adobe Commerce as well.

-## AEM sites with Adobe Commerce&nbsp;
+## AEM sites with Adobe Commerce

-When the Custom-made using AEM sites option is enabled, you, as a learner, can buy courses from a custom-built AEM site.&nbsp;
+When the Custom-made using AEM sites option is enabled, you, as a learner, can buy courses from a custom-built AEM site.

 The AEM site will have all the metadata from Learning Manager for enabling search through Adobe Commerce.
 The courses are fetched from Adobe Commerce in non-logged in cases.

 Both logged in and non-logged in experience is possible.
 Non-logged in users can search and browse the course catalog, Learning Plan, and Certificates.
 However, if you want to purchase a course, you must log in to the AEM site.

-As with native Learning Manager, after logging in, you can add a course to the cart and then preview or buy the course.&nbsp;
+As with native Learning Manager, after logging in, you can add a course to the cart and then preview or buy the course.

 ## Set up the Adobe Commerce connector

 ### Pre-requisite

-The Administrator enables the checkbox,&nbsp;**Enable pricing for trainings**, in **Settings > General** in the Admin app.&nbsp;If the option is enabled, Authors can specify prices for trainings.
+The Administrator enables the checkbox, **Enable pricing for trainings**, in **Settings > General** in the Admin app.
+If the option is enabled, Authors can specify prices for trainings.
 When you add an Adobe Commerce connection, this checkbox is automatically selected and enforced.

 Adobe Learning Manager supports eCommerce to buy and sell training.
-Here, users can sell training to promote the up-selling and cross-selling of their products.&nbsp;
+Here, users can sell training to promote the up-selling and cross-selling of their products.

 With the integration of Adobe Commerce, Adobe Learning Manager supports buying and selling of training to provide a more complete customer experience in Customer Partner Education scenarios.